arfar/magic_finder/README.md

 ## How I Installed `rofi`
 If you're smarter than me, just follow the official docs: https://github.com/davatorium/rofi/blob/next/INSTALL.md and don't bother reading this.

 I am entirely unfamiliar with `meson` and `ninja` (I'm more a `Makefile` kinda guy - haven't done any `C` properly in >10 years), so here's what I did.
-This is for Ubutntu - you will need to do something different for download the dependencies (you can see them in the INSTALL.md file referenced above).
+This is for Ubutntu - you will need to do something different for downloading the dependencies (you can see them in the INSTALL.md file referenced above).

 Of note below, I'm installing this into my `$HOME/bin` directory.
 Change that part if you want to install somewhere else.
 Make sure to install it somewhere in your `$PATH` though!